Trevor Traina: Awards

-Publications: American Photography.
-2020 Walter Moser, Anna Heinrich, Trevor Traina

 Personal life

-Traina is married to Alexis Swanson Traina and has two children.
+Traina is married to Alexis Swanson Traina.
+He and his wife have two children Johnny and Delphina.
 His hobby is collecting photographs, an exhibition of his collection in summer 2012 at the Fine Arts Museum was discussed in the media.
 Traina made a major loan of photographs to the Albertina museum in Vienna for the Fall 2021 exhibition American Photography.
-In 2023 Traina paid to restore the Red Rooms in the Schloss Leopoldskron - home of the Salzburg Forum.